annaesvensson/yellow-publish/style-guide.md

 * A `theme` is a CSS file, it may come with additional images, fonts, JavaScript and so on.
 * A `web editor` allows you to edit a website in a `web browser` - not "admin panel".
 * A `web server` is a computer software/hardware required to run a website.

+In summary, there are many styles and habits, the point of a style guide is that we have chosen **ONE**.

 Do you have questions?
 [Get help](https://datenstrom.se/yellow/help/).